We train you to train your dog

 The Hutchinson Kennel Club, Inc., is opposed to many of the goals of animal-rights organizations such has PETA, the Doris Day Animal League, and HSUS.
 We believe, instead, in promoting dog welfare by educating dog owners on humane care of dogs.
 We oppose dog abuse, neglect, and cruelty.

 The applicant is to have two member sponsors (who are in good standing).
+The sponsor will provide you with a membership application.
 The sponsors will invite the applicant to attend a regular club meeting as a guest and they will be introduced.